Accelerated Christian Education: History

-Accelerated Christian Education was founded in 1970 by Drs.
-Donald and Esther Howard.
-They set about developing a biblically literalist educational curriculum with Donald Howard traveling to promote ACE schools around the world as a new form of "educational mission".

-The first school which used the ACE program opened in Garland, Texas, and started with 45 students.
-By 1980 there were over 3,000 Christian schools in the United States associated with ACE, reaching 8,000 during the 1980s.
+By 1980 there were over 3,000 Christian schools in the United States associated with ACE.
+ACE reported that 8,000 schools were using by the 1980s.
+Subsequent numbers decreased: in a 1999 brochure ACE reported 7,000 schools, and by 2013, 6,000.

+Donald Howard travelled actively to promote ACE schools in the United States and around the world as a new form of "educational mission".

+Expansion into Australia began in 1976 and peaked in the 1980s.
+ACE schools have also been established in the United Kingdom, Northern Ireland, Europe, and elsewhere.

+ACE has also focused on the homeschooling market.

-In 1992 ACE opened a three-story facility in Lewisville, Texas, to handle its growing operations.
+In 1986, ACE opened a three-story facility in Lewisville, Texas, to handle its growing operations.
 Esther Howard took over control of ACE the following year.
-J. Duane Howard, one of the couple's sons, currently serves as CEO.
+J. Duane Howard, one of the couple's sons, is CEO.
 In 2007, ACE moved its corporate offices to Madison, Tennessee, eventually moving to Hendersonville, Tennessee in 2014.
 The Lewisville facility remains as ACE's distribution center.